aditya0212jain/Slate/README.md

 ```
 And update the directory location according to your system.<br>
 3. run make in the terminal<br>
-4. Start the app by running `slate` in a terminal
+4. Start the app by running `main` in bin folder

 ## Dependencies